How to Get the Most out of Historic Main Street

 $$$ Whiskey!
 This distillery is a favorite among tourists and locals alike.
 It’s got an Old West feeling, as the building itself used to be a stopping point for miners and their horses.
 Try a specialty whiskey drink even if you aren’t into that sort of thing.
 Distillery tours are available.
 Visit High West Distillery website.

 $ The most popular bar is clearly the No Name, known by locals as “The Alamo.”
 This draws a slightly younger and louder crowd, and if you need a crowd to feel like you’re at the center of things, this is your place.
 Head up to the deck overlooking Main Street on the second floor.
 As you wind through the establishment, you’ll find all kinds of old Park City memorabilia.
 Visit No Name Saloon website.

 $ You can’t beat this ambiance at this intimate bar, garnished by dark wood and dimmed lights.
 You’ll find music on the weekend with a relatively low cover.
 The crowd here depends on the band.
 Visit The Spur Bar & Grill website.

 — Best of Main Street Coffee —

-$ A charming teahouse and bookshop in one.
+$ Combine a charming teahouse with a bookshop and you have Atticus.
 Choose from their assortment of loose-leaf teas, even mixing them up for a unique blend.
 While you enjoy your drink, peruse a selection of used books, local crafts, and baked goods.
-Visit Atticus website.
 Visit Atticus website.

 — Best of Main Street Art —